LizardByte/Sunshine/docs/source/about/guides/linux/headless_ssh.rst

 #.
 Connect to Sunshine host from a moonlight client

-*Now unplug your monitors, kill X and sunshine with ``pkill X``, and repeat steps 1 - 5, you should get the same result*.
+Now kill X and sunshine by running ``pkill X`` on the host, unplug your monitors from your GPU, and repeat steps 1 - 5.
+You should get the same result.
 With this setup you don't need to modify the Xorg config regardless if monitors are plugged in or not.